In another article, we have written a comprehensive overview of WordPress Themes.

 “Creative Market is a platform for handcrafted, mousemade design content from independent creatives around the world.”

-Creative Market doesn’t just sell WordPress themes in its directory, but you can easily find WordPress themes and narrow your search using theme categories (e.g. Magazine or Wedding themes, etc.) from the site’s dropdown “Themes” menu …
+Creative Market doesn’t just sell WordPress themes in its directory, but you can easily go through all of their WordPress themes and search through their theme categories (e.g. Landing Page or Wedding themes, etc.) using their dropdown “Themes” menu …

-Browse through hundreds of great themes crafted by independent WP theme designers in the Creative Market themes marketplace here:
+Browse through hundreds of great WordPress themes crafted by independent WP theme designers in the Creative Market theme directory here:

 Mojo Themes

-(click on the images above to view all WordPress themes at Mojo)
+(click on the above images to view more WP themes at Mojo.com)

 According to their website …